tarantool/doc/sphinx/book/box/atomic.rst

 however, :ref:`box.space...select <box_space-select>` will not.
 A fuller description will appear in section :ref:`The Implicit Yield Rules <atomic-the_implicit_yield_rules>`.

-Note re storage engine: vinyl has different rules: insert or update or delete will very rarely cause a yield, but select can cause a yield.
+..
+Note:: Note re storage engine

+    vinyl has different rules: insert or update or delete will very rarely cause a yield, but select can cause a yield.

 In the absence of transactions, any function that contains yield points may see changes in the database state caused by fibers that preempt.
 Then the only safe